-Each student should have: The test administrator should have: a Year 3 language conventions/writing testbook this test administration handbookspare student testbooks the coloured, single-sided YEAR 3 AND YEAR 5 writing stimulus page spare coloured, single-sided YEAR 3 AND YEAR 5 writing stimulus pages a sheet of blank paper for planning extra blank paper a 2B pencil only (no mechanical pencils) spare 2B pencils, erasers, sharpeners a watch or clock for timing the test an eraser a board to display the time sequence a sharpener. a board to display the time sequence a class list.
+Each student should have: The test administrator should have: a Year 5 language conventions/writing testbook this test administration handbookspare student testbooks the coloured, single-sided YEAR 3 AND YEAR 5 writing stimulus page • spare coloured, single-sided YEAR 3 AND YEAR 5 writing stimulus pages a sheet of blank paper for planning extra blank paper a 2B pencil only (no mechanical pencils) an eraser a sharpener. spare 2B pencils, erasers, sharpeners a watch or clock for timing the test a board to display the time sequence a class list.